 - What consequences have you suffered as a result of these statements?

 3. Based on your location, DoNotPay will immediately generate a formal demand letter on your behalf, with the most relevant state legislation regarding defamation.

 That’s it!
-You can expect a meticulously written cease and desist letter to your cause, in an instant!
+You can expect a meticulously written cease and desist letter ready for download!